keiserjb/scanner/README.txt

 bug where multiple search terms on the same line aren't all highlighted.
 (The hit count is correct, though, and all items are replaced correctly.)

 2. Perform more thorough testing of the "custom field" feature.
+(Functionality not yet provided in D7)

 VI.
 INSTALLATION AND ADMINISTRATION: